 Publication Ethics and Malpractice Statement

-BIOCHEPHY: Journal of Science Education is an international peer-reviewed electronic journal.
-This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the editorial board, editors, authors, peer reviewers, and the publisher (MO.RI Publishing).
+Indonesian Journal of Earth Sciences (Idn.
+J. Earth Sci.) is an international peer-reviewed electronic journal.
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the editorial board, editors, authors, peer reviewers and the publisher (MO.RI Publishing).
 This statement is based on COPE's best practice guidelines for editors of journals.

 Ethical Guideline for Journal Publication

-MO.RI Publishing as the publisher of BIOCHEPHY: Journal of Science Education takes the supervisory duties on all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprinting, or other commercial revenues have no impact or influence on editorial decisions.
-In addition, the publisher and the editorial board will help to communicate with other journals as well as publishers if it is useful and necessary.
+MO.RI Publishing as the publisher of Indonesian Journal of Earth Sciences takes the supervisory duties on all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprinting or other commercial revenues have no impact or influence on editorial decisions.
+In addition, publisher and the editorial board will help to communicate with other journals as well as publishers if it is useful and necessary.

-The editors of the BIOCHEPHY: Journal of Science Education are responsible for deciding which of the articles submitted to the journal should be published.
+The editors of the Indonesian Journal of Earth Sciences are responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance for researchers and readers must always lead to such decisions.
-The editors may be guided by the policies of the editorial board of the journal and constrained by the legal requirements that will then apply in respect of defamation, copyright infringement, and plagiarism.
+The editors may be guided by the policies of the editorial board of the journal and constrained by the legal requirements that will then apply in respect of defamation, copyright infringement and plagiarism.
 In making the decision, the editors may confer with other editors or reviewers.